 I've spent decades learning that silence at a family table isn't absence — it's the most expensive form of presence I know how to offer.

 I was fine.
 I was more than fine, actually.
-I was doing something I've been perfecting for the better part of a decade — sitting inside a room full of people I love while quietly deciding that the cost of translating my real thoughts into something the table could absorb was simply too high for the evening.
+I was doing something I've been getting better at for the past several years — sitting inside a room full of people I love while quietly deciding that the cost of translating my real thoughts into something the table could absorb was simply too high for the evening.

 This isn't depression.
 It isn't withdrawal.
 It isn't even anger.
 It's arithmetic.